feedhenry-templates/helloworld-cloud/README.md

 mongod
 ```

-By default, the Hello World server will try to access MongoDB on port `11211`, if you are running MongoDB on a different port you should set the `FH_MONGODB_CONN_URL` environment variable to the MongoDB connection URL.
+The Hello World server will try to access MongoDB on the default port `27017`, if you are running MongoDB on a different port you should set the `FH_MONGODB_CONN_URL` environment variable to the MongoDB connection URL.

 ### Setup Redis